-Kwanzaa, December 26 – January 1 every year, is an African-American holiday tradition that celebrates seven principles from our communal African heritage.
+Kwanzaa, December 26 – January 1 every year, is an African American holiday tradition that celebrates seven principles of our communal African heritage.

 The tradition was founded by activist Ron Karenga in 1966.
-Today, most families observe Kwanzaa in addition to Christmas.
+Today, families who observe Kwanzaa often do so in addition to Christmas.

 The Seven Principles

 - Umoja ~ Unity

 - Nia ~ Purpose

 - Kuumba ~ Creativity